freeipa/freeipa-operator/miscelanea/001-enable-container-manage-cgroup-sebool/EnablingSebool.md

 - [10-enable-container-manage-cgroup-sebool.yaml](10-enable-container-manage-cgroup-sebool.yaml)
   contains the MachineConfig object that works.
 - [10-wrong-enable-container-manage-cgroup-sebool.yaml](10-wrong-enable-container-manage-cgroup-sebool.yaml)
-  a wrong version from the above, which was a pain in the neck as no traces were found about the mistake in the file.
-To provide some input to the MCO team if it could be enhanced to print out some log trace about it.
+  a wrong version from the above, which replay the situation where no traces or validation error are got when applying the object making difficult to detect what is wrong in the object definition.
+Using this to provide some input to the MCO team if it could be enhanced to print out some log traces about it.
 - [tune-sebool.yaml](tune-sebool.yaml) file is an example trying to use Tune Operator, which does not support managing sebool.